Ecwid/ecwid-api-docs/includes/_overview.md

 ### JSON
 All data received from API and submitted to API is JSON.

+### UTC
+Date/time values returned by Ecwid API are in UTC.

 ### API Version
 This document describes *Ecwid REST API v.3*